kaapstorm/rampele-stilton/rampele-stilton.rst

 ----

 Anon got my message.
 But the idiot (and I mean that in the kindest way) completely misunderstood.
-He thought I wanted to hear from him.
 He phoned me on my old phone, from a number I didn't have in my contacts.
 Probably a sim card he bought on the street.
 All he said was, "It's me".
 I was shopping.
 An agent was nearby.
 I mumbled into the phone "I can't speak, we can't, you must never call me, hide," I whispered "I love you," and I hung up.
 I glanced at the agent, but he wasn't looking at me.
 I thought he must have missed it.

 But he didn't.